IBM/db2-summit-lab/docs/db2-jupyter.md

-# Db2 Development with Jupyter Notebooks
+# Refresh Db2 Development Lab

 To refresh the Db2 Development lab, make sure that you are using the VM Console and have opened a terminal window.